-Formed in 2019 the Community Rail Partnership (BSAC CRP) has brought together local government, businesses, community interest groups and volunteer organisations, along with the Thameslink (and, soon, East Midlands Railway) train operating companies and Network Rail, the infrastructure owner, in the pursuit of a common cause – namely, to bring the railway and the communities it serves closer together.
+Formed in 2019, this Community Rail Partnership has brought together local government, businesses, community interest groups and volunteer organisations, along with the Thameslink (and, soon, East Midlands Railway) train operating companies and Network Rail, the infrastructure owner, in the pursuit of a common cause – namely, to bring the railway and the communities it serves closer together.

 Stations within the CRP